Black tar heroin: Adverse effects

 risk of venous sclerosis than those injecting powder heroin.
 In this condition, the veins narrow and harden which makes repeated injection there nearly impossible.

 The presence of 6-monoacetylcodeine found in tar heroin has not been tested in humans but has been shown to be toxic alone and more toxic when mixed with mono- or di- acetyl morphine, potentially making tar more toxic than refined diamorphine.

 Black tar heroin injectors can be at increased risk of life-threatening bacterial infections, in particular necrotizing soft tissue infection.
 The practice of "skin-popping" or subcutaneous injection predisposes to necrotizing fasciitis or necrotizing cellulitis from Clostridium perfringens, while deep intramuscular injection predisposes to necrotizing myositis.

-Tar heroin injection can also be associated with Clostridium botulinum infection.
+Tar heroin injection can also be associated with Clostridium botulinum infection, causing botulism.
 Since the final stage of black tar heroin production would kill any spores (a combination of high temperature and strong acid), contamination is likely due to choice of cutting agent.
 Almost all cases occur in users who inject intramuscularly or subcutaneously, rather than injecting intravenously.

 Black tar heroin users can also be at increased risk of bone and joint infections that stem from hematogenous seeding or local extension of the skin and soft tissue infections.
 Any joint can be infected, though previous studies have shown that the knee and hip are most commonly affected in heroin injectors.
 Associated bone infections can include septic bursitis, septic tenosynovitis, and osteomyelitis.
 Septic arthritis and skin and soft tissue infections often present visible and/or systematic symptoms, while osteomyelitis usually presents localized pain.